jenkinsci/artifact-repository-parameter-plugin/docs/Config.md

 ![](img/api_options_path.png)

+> The option to use a simple wildcard may not always be sufficient.
+For a more powerful regex
+> based filter option please check the `Display Options` section below.

 > Artifactory allows to define multiple repositories while Nexus only allows to define a single
 > repository.
-To harmonize the UI the plugin limits the possibility to specify a repository to one.
+To harmonize the UI the plugin limits the possibility to specify a repository to one
+> repository only.

-### Version
+### Artifact Version

 The option `Artifact Version` allows to display the version of an artifact.
-Technically it is based on the path option but provides the possibility to define a `Version Regex` used to extract the artifact's version from its path.
-This regex is using [Capturing Groups][link0]  to identify the version based on the artifact's full path.
-An example regex to get the version of Maven-based artifacts is as follows:
+Technically it is based on the results of the previously mentioned path option and provides the possibility to define a regex to extract the artifact's version from its path.
+This regex is using Java [Capturing Groups][link0]
+to identify the version based on the artifact's full path.
+An example regex to get the version of Maven-based artifacts with a default version scheme (`Major.Minor.Path-Identifier.Extension`) is as follows:

 ```
-.+/(\d+\.\d+(\.\d+(-SNAPSHOT)?)?)/.+
+.+/(\d+\.\d+(\.\d+((-CANDIDATE)?-SNAPSHOT)?)?)/.+
 ```

+![](img/api_options_version.png)

 > Artifactory provides a dedicated endpoint for versions however this endpoint is only available in
 > the commercial version.
-Both Artifactory OSS and Nexus OSS do not have an endpoint for the artifact's
+Both Artifactory OSS and Nexus OSS do not have a dedicated endpoint for the
-> version.
-Hence this approach was chosen to provide some basic way of retrieving a version.
+> artifact's version.
+Hence, this approach was chosen to provide some generic way of retrieving a version.

-![](img/api_options_version.png)

 ### Repository

-The last option available is `Repository` and provides the ability to display repositories available on the target servers.
+The last option available is `Repository` and provides the ability to display repositories and their path on the target servers.
 To allow for more specific results one can define the repository and format type.
 For the latter a generic option `Other` exists that matches anything not listed as a dedicated option.

 ![](img/api_options_repository.png)

 > Please note that this option shows a static list of repository format types that may not be available
-> in Artifactory OSS.
+> in either Artifactory OSS or Nexus OSS.
 In this case the selection will have no effect and be ignored.

 ## Display Options